Tearth/InElonWeTrust/README.md

 You can find this bot on [discordbots.org](https://discordbots.org/bot/462742130016780337).

 **Main features**:
-  * previous, upcoming and more specialized list of launches (missions with failed landings or to specified orbit?
-No problem!)
+  * previous, upcoming and more specialized list of launches
   * counter for the next launch
   * random stuff like SpaceX or Elon's tweet, photo or Reddit topic
   * notifications (you will be notified about all new tweets, Flickr photos, hottest topics on /r/spacex and upcoming launches)